 Trigger Point Injection: Your Experience

-Most trigger point injections are done in your health care provider's office.
-You may be directed to stop taking certain medications.
+Most trigger point injections are done in your healthcare provider's office.
+You may be told to stop taking certain medicines before the procedure.
 Bring test results with you, as instructed.

 Once the trigger point is found, it is injected.
-The injection may contain medication, such as a local anesthetic (which numbs the area).
-Ask your health care provider what kind of medication he or she uses.
+The injection may contain medicine, such as a local anesthetic, which numbs the area.
+Ask your healthcare provider what kind of medicine he or she uses.

 If you have other trigger points, the process is repeated.

 You can go home soon after treatment.
 Take it easy for the rest of the day.
 The injection sites may be sore for a day or so.
-Put ice or heat on the treated sites as instructed by your health care provider.
-Ask what medications are safe to take if you need pain relief.
-You can return to work the day after the treatment if your health care provider says it’s OK.
+Put ice or heat on the treated sites as instructed by your healthcare provider.
+Ask what medicines are safe to take if you need pain relief.
+You can return to work the same day or the day after the treatment if your healthcare provider says it’s OK.

-Call your doctor if you have increased pain, a fever over
+Call your provider if you have increased pain, a fever over